functional-web-app/fwa.dev/src/views/content/en/index.md

 ---
-title: The Functional Web App (FWA)
+title: The Functional Web Architecture (FWA)
 description: An architectural pattern for building dynamic, full-stack web applications and APIs
 ---
-# The Functional Web App
+# The Functional Web Architecture

 > An architectural pattern for building dynamic, full-stack web applications and APIs